UT-CTF/landschaft/README.md

 # Landschaft

 Landschaft is a cross-platform cybersecurity tool designed for rapid system hardening, triage, and monitoring in CCDC (Collegiate Cyber Defense Competition) environments.
-It provides teams with essential capabilities to secure systems, detect vulnerabilities, and maintain operational awareness during competitions.
+It provides essential capabilities to secure systems, detect vulnerabilities, and maintain operational awareness during competitions.

 ## Features